MicrosoftDocs/powerquery-docs/powerquery-docs/data-privacy-firewall.md

 `Formula.Firewall: Query 'Query1' (step 'Source') is accessing data sources that have privacy levels which cannot be used together.
 Please rebuild this data combination.`

-These `Formula.Firewall` errors are the result of Power Query's Data Privacy Firewall (aka the Firewall), which at times may seem like it exists solely to frustrate data analysts the world over.
+These `Formula.Firewall` errors are the result of Power Query's Data Privacy Firewall (also known as the Firewall), which at times may seem like it exists solely to frustrate data analysts the world over.
 Believe it or not, however, the Firewall serves an important purpose.
 In this article, we'll delve under the hood to better understand how it works.
 Armed with greater understanding, you'll hopefully be able to better diagnose and fix Firewall errors in the future.

 ## What is it?